-2. The HKQF defines clear and objective standards applicable to qualifications in the academic, vocational, professional, as well as continuing education sectors.
-The primary objective of establishing the HKQF is to promote lifelong learning with a view to continuously enhancing the quality, professionalism, and competitiveness of our workforce in an increasingly globalised and knowledge-based economy.
-The latest developments of the HKQF are set out in the ensuing paragraphs.

-- (a) Industry Training Advisory Committees (ITACs) - 3.
-We have set up 22 ITACs1, covering industries with over 50% of the workforce in Hong Kong for the implementation of the HKQF.
+- 2. The HKQF defines clear and objective standards applicable to qualifications in the academic, vocational, professional, as well as continuing education sectors.
+The primary objective of establishing the HKQF is to promote lifelong learning with a view to continuously enhancing the quality, professionalism, and competitiveness of our workforce.
+The latest developments of the HKQF are set out in the ensuing paragraphs. - (a) Industry Training Advisory Committees (ITACs) - 3.
+We have set up ITACs for 23 industries1, covering over 50% of the workforce in Hong Kong for the implementation of the HKQF.
 We will continue to reach out to stakeholders of industries not yet covered by the HKQF, with a view to promoting further and wider adoption of the HKQF.